 Topics to be Covered: The class will cover the following topics: Overview of computational perception.
 Tutorials on Matlab, open computer vision (openCV), and speech recognition packages.
 Basic image processing.
+Image filtering.
 Color and movement detection.
+Tracking techniques, including Kalman filters and particle filters.
+Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Audio processing and speech segmentation.
-The sense of self.
-3D Vision processing.
-Sensory substitution.
+DFT and FFT.
+Audio filtering.
+Auditory feature extraction.
 Sound classification and recognition.
-Tracking techniques including Kalman filters and particle filters.
-Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Hidden Markov models for activity recognition and speech recognition.
 Gesture recognition.
+The sense of self.
+Sensory substitution.
 Theories of vision and intelligence.
 Affective computing, i.e., computing that relates to, arises from, or deliberately influences human emotions.
 Readings: There are three required books for this class: 1) "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler; 2) "Getting Started with MATLAB 7: A Quick Introduction for Scientists and Engineers" by Rudra Pratap; and 3) "On Intelligence" by Jeff Hawkins and Sandra Blakeslee.
 The lectures will be based on a number of sources most of which are available for download from the Internet.
 Reading material that is not available on-line will be placed on reserve in the library.
 The reading list is provided at the end of this document.